-Ramadan will be a very different experience due to the COVID-19 pandemic.
+Ramadan will be the second year that it will be a very different experience due to the COVID-19 pandemic.
 Instead of there being taraweeh prayers at the mosque or outside homes, these may be done online either pre-recorded or live.
 Virtual iftars with loved ones and community members may take place.